mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 Anyway, behind this body and mind there is something which makes it possible for human body and mind to exist, right now and right here.
 This is what is called karma.
 That karma has lasted through century after century, from the beginningless past.
 This is the karma we want to learn about at this time.

-But it’s really “mysterious” stuff.
-Really mysterious.
+But it’s really mysterious stuff.

 #### 13:55